 And you will see that you have to add a Data source from your site.

-Moreover, this feature doesn’t seem to be available in all the countries yet.
+Moreover, this feature doesn’t seem to be available in all countries yet.

-If you click on Learn more, you’ll see that currently this features is only available in these 6 English-speaking countries and is being tested in a few European languages.
+If you click on Learn more, you’ll see that currently this feature is only available in these 6 English-speaking countries and is being tested in a few European languages.

-Anyway a data source is a file that contains a list of your products and their corresponding attributes, may also be called a product catalog or product feed.
+Anyway, a data source is a file that contains a list of your products and their corresponding attributes, which may also be called a product catalog or product feed.

 If you dig deeper through this page, you’ll find here what are the supported file formats and which are the required product fields.

 As you can see, for every eCommerce platform or store the implementation might look different so making a generic tutorial on this topic doesn’t make any sense.
-And anyway most of the website owners will not be able to implement this without the assistance of their web-developers.
+And anyway most of website owners will not be able to implement this without the assistance of their web developers.